Water Rates and Fees 2024

 (for Operational Cost of Producing Water)

-Tier Zero: If a service connection uses 3 or less cubic feet of water over a billing period of two months, a minimum of $5 water rate fee will be charged.
+Tier One: For service connections using zero to 100 gallons of water over a billing period of two months.
+Minimum of $20 water usage rate fee will be charged.

-Tier Two: If a customer uses over 1000 cubic feet within the two months, then they will be charged accordingly in Tier Two for those cubic feet over 1000 according to the rate of 5.5 cents per cubic foot.
+Tier Three: If a customer uses 7,501 gallons and up to 15,000 gallons of water within the two months, then they will be charged accordingly for those gallons over 7500 gallons at the rate of $0.007 (seven tenths of one cent) per gallon.

-Tier Three: If a customer uses over 1500 cubic feet within the two month period, then they will be charged fee of 7 cents per cubic feet for those cubic feet over the Tier Two allocation.
+Tier Four: If a customer uses over 15,000 gallons within the two month period, then they will be charged a fee of $0.008 (eight tenths of one cent) per gallon for those gallons over the Tier Three allocation.

 YOUR JBWD ACCOUNT / PAYING YOUR BILL

-2021 Water Service Connection Fee = $15,500 (Depending on the property location, a Latecomer Fee may be assessed if the property lies within a ULID or Developer Extension Agreement area.)
+Depending on the property location, a Latecomer Fee may be assessed if the property lies within a ULID or Developer Extension Agreement area.
 See further explanations of the Service Connection Fee below as well as answers to some frequently asked questions.

 Any development – whether new construction, existing structure, or remodel that requires potable water will have to pay a connection fee in order to connect to the Juniper Beach Water District water system.
 The intent of this document is to provide an informative summary of how these fees are assessed.